pombredanne/yocto-spdx/CONTRIBUTING.md

 ##Yocto+SPDX Code Submission Policy

-Contributions to the UNOs Yocto+SPDX Project are very welcome.
+Contributions to the UNOs Yocto+SPDX Project are welcome.

 There are three ways to submit code to Yocto-SPDX Group.

-1. The preferred method for code submission is to fork the Yocto-SPDX repository and issue a pull request to submit code.
+1. The preferred method for code submission is to fork the Yocto-SPDX repository using GitHub.
+A pull request should be issued to submit code.
 Code will be reviewed by UNO Yocto+SPDX group before being merged.
 For help with pull requests: (https://help.github.com/articles/using-pull-requests/) For general help see: (https://help.github.com/articles/good-resources-for-learning-git-and-github/)

 2. The second method is to contact the repositories maintainers via email.
 Email addresses for the current project maintainers are located in the project ReadMe file: (https://github.com/ttgurney/yocto-spdx/blob/master/README.md).
 Code will be reviewed by UNO Yocto+SPDX group before being merged.

 3. The last method is to petition UNO Yocto+SPDX for direct access to the Yocto-SPDX GitHub repository.
-This method will be considered for regular contributers who have show the abilty to work with in the community.
+This method will be considered for regular contributers who have shown the abilty to work with-in the community.
 To submit this request, please contact the project maintainers by email.

 ###All patch submissions require documentation.